Welcome to the Space Physics Research Laboratory and XTRM Labs!

 We’ve designed components for orbit and for landing on the moon, dust-storm-prone Mars and even a comet.
 But you don’t have to go to space to find these environments.
 Researchers operating in deserts have to put up with dust storms, those in tundra deal with frigid temperatures, and in the deep sea, pressures can reach a crushing eight tons per square inch.
 XTRM labs bring our space environment expertise back down to Earth.
 Find out how we can help you.

-SPRL Senior Engineer in Research shares her technical work and experiences.
+SPRL Software Developer shares his technical work and experiences.
 Read more.

 Engineering Work Featured in Science Magazine